1987 FLEER BASEBALL CARDS SET

 From a player perspective, the 1987 Fleer set featured excellent rookie class headlined by future Hall of Famer Tom Glavine, as well as solid young talents Kevin McReynolds, Gregg Olson, and Mark Grace.
 The base collection also showcased baseball’s biggest stars of the day such as Wade Boggs, Roger Clemens, Ozzie Smith, and Rickey Henderson.
 What’s more, this was the final Fleer set to include iconic players like Reggie Jackson and Willie Stargell who would soon retire.

-Read also: VALUABLE TOPPS BASEBALL CARDS 2016
+Read also: VINTAGE BASEBALL CARDS REDDIT

 In addition to the standard base cards, Fleer packed the 1987 edition with several exciting insert series to entice collectors.
 Chief among these was the hugely popular “Fleer Sticker Book” promotion.
 Consumers could acquire stickers corresponding to every player featured in the base set, which were then affixed to pages in a companion album.
 This added element of fun and interaction took the hobby to new heights.
 Other notable parallels included “Gray Back” parallel variants, “Traded” update cards showing players on their new teams, and mini “Postcards” depicting players against scenic city backgrounds.